What do I need to know if my child gets a formal caution?

 What if the behaviour happens again?

-If the behaviour of concern happens again within 50 school days of the original formal caution, the principal may decide to suspend your child.
+If the behaviour of concern happens again, the principal may decide to suspend your child.
 The decision to suspend your child will happen only after the principal looks at the behaviour, and the individual needs of your child and other children.
 Information on suspending a student is available.

 What do I do if I still have any concerns?